jimtuttle/figshare-hrdata-processing/README.md

 The pipeline is divided into two stages with one job each.
 Look at the [CI file](.gitlab-ci.yml) for reference.
 - build (stage: `build`)
-  This stage builds the container image used to run the script.
+  This stage builds the container image used to run the script, and pushes the built image to this repository's container registry.
 It uses a Python image from DockerHub as the base file and installs the dependencies from `requirements.txt`.
 It only runs with `pushed` changes to `Dockerfile` and `requirements.txt`.
-Look at the [Dockerfile](Dockerfile) to see the build steps
+Look at the [Dockerfile](Dockerfile) to see the build steps.
 - process_files (stage: `python_script`)
   This stage contains James' Python script.
+It runs on the image fetched from the [container registry](https://code.vt.edu/library-systems/figshare-hrdata-processing/container_registry) built by the first stage.

 ## Artifacts